Regularizing nonlinear Schroedinger equations through partial off-axis variations: The Cauchy problem for partial off-axis variation in the subcritical case

-Now replace $v_{0}$ by $v(t_{0})$ for some $t_{0} \in (0,T_{\rm max})$.
-Then $\|v(t)\|_{L^{2}}$ is locally constant and hence constant.
-The $L^2-$conservation law consequently allows us to reapply Step 1 as many times as we wish, preserving the length of the maximal interval in each iteration, and yielding a global in time solution such that $T_{\rm max} = +\infty$.
+This conservation law allows us to reapply Step 1 as many times as we wish, thereby preserving the length of the maximal interval in each iteration, and yielding $T_{\rm max} = +\infty$.
 Since the equation is time-reversible modulo complex conjugation, this yields a global solution for all $t\in \R$. \end{proof}